 The demand for plasma donations is high, and plasma donation centers will pay donors for their time and donation.

-The compensation at these plasma centers ranges from $20 up to $150 per donation, which can make you upto $1000 for first month with promotions.
+The compensation at these plasma centers ranges from $20 up to $150 per donation, which can make you up to $1000 for the first month with promotions.

 I will outline the payout structure at each center, along with information on bonuses and referral programs.